sundeepbassi/djangopetblog/README.md

 The code content added to the post_detail file was shown in the walkthrough video I think therefore I blog.

+The code added to the urls file in the blog folder was shown in the walkthrough video I think therefore I blog.

+The code added to index file was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.